 I have been speaking about this topic for years, including in a series of LinkedIn Live talks with other experts in the AI community.
 You can see my talk with Courtnie Abercrombie of AI Truth below.

 The Power of Scorecards

 Scorecards are a powerful tool because, like AI, you can incorporate non-linearity in the input layer, and you can take advantage of different features that may be predictive in different ways for different subpopulations, by using segmented scorecard ensembles.
-But unlike some manifestations of AI, scorecards offer transparency and explainability.
+But unlike some manifestations of AI, scorecards offer transparency and interpretability.
 This is a big theme in any conversation about AI and credit risk––you need to be sure you understand how that decision was made.
 Most AI technology remains “black box” and can’t provide an answer when a customer asks, “How did I get this score?”

 That said, if I can use machine learning to expose powerful and predictive new latent features of credit risk, I can then directly incorporate them into a scorecard model.
 This preserves transparency while improving prediction.

 For more information on trends in AI and machine learning, check out my Twitter feed, which is always rolling with my latest thoughts on analytics and AI.

 How FICO Can Help You Advance Your Credit Risk Models and AI